What does a shock absorber do?

 - Reduced Handling and Control: Shock absorbers help to ensure that your tires are always in contact with the road, which is crucial for maintaining control of the vehicle.
 When shock absorbers are bad, the vehicle can lose traction, especially during turns, braking, or driving over uneven surfaces.

-- Ride Comfort: Worn-out shock absorbers can make the ride bumpy and uncomfortable, as they no longer effectively absorb the impact of uneven surfaces.
+- Ride Comfort: Worn-out shock absorbers can make the ride bumpy and uncomfortable as they no longer effectively absorb the impact of uneven surfaces.

 - Increased Tire Wear: Without the stabilizing effect of good shock absorbers, tires can bounce and create uneven or excessive tread wear.
 This will reduce the lifespan of the tires and could potentially impact safety, particularly in wet conditions.

-- Noise and Vibrations: Worn shock absorbers can cause unusual noises such as clunking, rattling, or squeaking when driving over bumps or potholes.
+- Noise and Vibrations: Worn shock absorbers can cause unusual noises, such as clunking, rattling, or squeaking when driving over bumps or potholes.

 Who Manufactures The Best Shock Absorber in China?